 This application was originally received on April 11, 2022.
 Staff identified missing information or other aspects that rendered the application incomplete and notified the applicant of the issue pursuant to SHMC 17.24.050 on April 29, 2022.
-The applicant provided revised or new information and the application was deemed complete on May 9, 2022.
-The 120-day rule (ORS 227.178) for final action for this land use decision is September 6, 2022.
+The applicant provided revised or new information for this application on May 9, 2022.
+The application fee payment was received on May 16, 2022, and the application was deemed complete on this day.

+The 120-day rule (ORS 227.178) for final action for this land use decision is not applicable per ORS 227.178(7).